macjunkins/usb-phoenix/readme.md

 This isn't just about flashing ISOs — it's about creating a professional first impression for the AcreetionOS operating system.

+## 🙏 Credits

+This project is inspired by and built in support of the **AcreetionOS Team**.
+The original idea and vision for this USB flasher comes from their dedication to creating an accessible and user-friendly Linux distribution.
+We're grateful for their innovative work and commitment to the open-source community.

 ## 🏗 Current Focus: MVP Development

 ### What I'm Building Now